jsdelivrbot/hcin720/README.md

 # hcin720

-This is a repository that contains all the projects related to the Fall 2015 class of HCIN 720: Designing UX for Internet-Enabled Devices
+This is a repository that contains all the projects related to the Fall 2015 class of HCIN 720: Designing UX for Internet-Enabled Devices at [RIT](https://www.rit.edu)

 * [ia1 / surf-graph](https://github.com/tonyjmnz/hcin720/tree/master/ia1): visualization of a graph that shows relevant informations for surfers, the data comes from a public weather API.